Ann-Elise Hannikainen

 Ann-Elise Hannikainen (14 January 1946 – 19 November 2012) was a Finnish composer.
-She was born in Hanko, Finland, the daughter of Heikki and Marianne Hannikainen.
+She was born in Hanko, Finland, the daughter of diplomate Heikki Hannikainen and his wife Marianne.
 She studied music in Finland at the Sibelius Academy with Einar Englund for composition and Tapani Valsta for piano.
 In 1972, she moved to Spain, where she studied composition with Ernesto Halffter Escriche at the Academia Moderne de Musica.

 Hannikainen became Halffter's companion during his later life.
 After his death she moved back to Finland in 1989, and died in Helsinki in 2012.

 Selected works

 Hannikainen composed mainly instrumental works.
 Selected compositions include: